grahamea/spsm/README.md

 We use (locally mounted) volumes to provide persistance to the spsm containers haprimary and habackup So config changes will persist, and so that we can inject files used at runtime (e.g. database connector jars)

-We need to create the volumnes for mounting
+We need to create the volumes for mounting
 We also need to need to pre-populate the volumes as they will replace the contents of the mount point

 This is done by the script staging/stage_volumes.sh e.g.